ArtGateOne/dot2apcmini_old/README.md

 # dot2apcmini
-this code is for control dot2 (DMX) console or software with Akai APC mini (midi controller) required installed nodejs v 14.15.0
+This nodejs code is for control dot2 (DMX) console or software with Akai APC mini (midi controller) required installed nodejs v 14.15.0

 How to run?